roomdiablo/roomdiablo/README.md

 # roomdiablo
-A repo created for problem solving with algorithms and data structures in pyhon
+A repo created for problem solving with algorithms and data structures in pyhon.